rcpaffenroth/public_bootstrap/ansible/README.md

 This is the command to run this script:
 ```
-ansible-playbook --ask-vault-password bootstrap_ssh.yml
-ansible-playbook --ask-pass setup_ssh.yml
+ansible-playbook --ask-pass --ask-vault-password bootstrap.yml
 ```

 The password for the vaule is in bitwarden.
-Look for "ansible s etup".
+Look for "ansible setup".